department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 **To change your beneficiaries—or to reduce, turn down, or restore SGLI coverage:**

-**If your branch of service has started using the new SGLI Online Enrollment System (SOES),** submit your changes online.
+**If you are a member of the Army, Navy, Air Force, or Marines,** <br> Submit your changes online through the SGLI Online Enrollment System (SOES).
 To access SOES:

 <ol class="process" markdown="1">
   <li class="process-step list-one">